 You should have a little over 1 quart of fortified stock; if not, add water or more chicken stock to equal 1 quart.
 Discard solids and set stock aside.

 Melt butter in a medium saucepan over medium heat.
 Add flour and cook, stirring constantly, until golden brown, about 3 minutes.
 Whisking constantly, add fortified broth in a thin, steady stream.
 Bring to a boil, reduce to a simmer, and cook until thickened and reduced to about 3 cups.
 Season to taste with salt and pepper.
 Gravy can be made up to 5 days in advance and stored in the refrigerator.

 Make-Ahead and Storage

 You can store gravy in an airtight container in the refrigerator for up to five days.
 In most cases, it will reheat nicely, either in the microwave (make sure to stir every 30 seconds to one minute to heat it evenly and prevent a skin from forming) or in a saucepan over very gentle heat (stir or whisk often).
-If anything does go wrong, just remember that lumps can be fine-strained or blended out, and an overly thick gravy can be thinned with a little stock or water (an overly thin one, conversely, can be thickened by simmering briefly with a little extra cornstarch slurry).
+If anything does go wrong, just remember that lumps can be strained or blended out, and an overly thick gravy can be thinned with a little stock or water.
+An overly thin one, conversely, can be thickened by simmering briefly with a little extra cornstarch slurry.